 Paul woke with his face buried in the pillow, stinking fit to wake the dead; his hangover only intensified the pain of his memories.
 He stuck his arm out and groped on the night table for a vial of healing potion, but he'd run out days ago and kept forgetting to buy more.
-"Shit,” he mumbled, then winced as the word ricocheted around his skull.
+"Shit, he mumbled, then winced as the word ricocheted around his skull.
 Stiffly he kicked the covers off and hauled himself up.
 He'd gone to bed fully dressed.

 The room lurched; he swayed on the edge of the bed.
 His stomach churned like a volcano about to erupt.
-"Fuck, whyn't I get more?” he moaned, holding his hand to his mouth as he staggered to the window and vomited into the yard.
+"Fuck, whyn't I get more? he moaned, holding his hand to his mouth as he staggered to the window and vomited into the yard.
 He heaved and heaved, trying to purge mental as well as physical poisons.

-When his stomach had yielded all it could—which wasn't much—he wiped his mouth on the last clean spot of a towel crusty with dried vomit.
+When his stomach had yielded all it couldwhich wasn't muchhe wiped his mouth on the last clean spot of a towel crusty with dried vomit.
 Then he drank from a pitcher of stale water, swilling it round his mouth and spitting out the window before swallowing any.

 When he finished the water he looked at the door to his room.
 He didn't want to go out, no he didn't, but he wanted to leave so badly that already he was turning the knob and opening the door.
 Thank God!
 No one in the hallway, just food smells (making him gag); better yet, the bedroom doors were closed.
 Paul hurried to the stairs, keeping his eyes forward, but was unable to avoid suffering an image as a door scraped his peripheral vision:

-Behind it, Ringo lying on his bed, eyes closed but hardly asleep, smiling, smiling, smiling; every so often a chuckle bubbles up; worse yet, sometimes… but Paul jerked his thoughts away, concentrated furiously on how he was going to Ta’akan and check in at the Temple of Ardav—at least the door was closed, he didn't have to—he had to see if the god had finished his research—sometimes the door wasn't closed, he had to walk by with his eyes shut—yes, he had to go to the temple!
+Behind it, Ringo lying on his bed, eyes closed but hardly asleep, smiling, smiling, smiling; every so often a chuckle bubbles up; worse yet, sometimes but Paul jerked his thoughts away, concentrated furiously on how he was going to Taakan and check in at the Temple of Ardavat least the door was closed, he didn't have tohe had to see if the god had finished his researchsometimes the door wasn't closed, he had to walk by with his eyes shutyes, he had to go to the temple!
 Even when the door was open!

 Paul bit his lip and started down the stairs.
 But as the main room came into view, he stiffened and gripped the banister with both hands.
 Ringo, far from being decently tucked away in his room, sat with his chair tilted against the wall, smiling.
 His eyes were wide open, but if he saw Paul he gave no sign.
 His attention was focused on a plate on the table with bread on it, and Paul watched it rise into the air and glide, wobbling, to hover unsteadily above Ringo's legs.
 But as Ringo reached for a piece of bread, the plate dropped, bounced off his knees, and hit the floor, sending slices, crumbs, and chips of pottery in all directions.
-"Shit,” Ringo said mildly.
+"Shit, Ringo said mildly.
 He reached down, then laughed and clasped his hands firmly together in his lap.
 One piece at a time, the bread scooted back to the chipped plate; when they were all on, the plate rose and flew back to the table.

 Paul's hands grew white from strangling the banister.
 His mouth was a thin hard line.

-"Need a broom,” Ringo murmured, turning to face one leaning in the corner.
+"Need a broom, Ringo murmured, turning to face one leaning in the corner.
 Like a witch's broom, it twitched and nodded in evident delight at being noticed.
-"C'mere, you!”
+"C'mere, you!
 Ringo ordered cheerfully, then held still, and it came, rocking back and forth on its bristles like a broom from the Disney version of "The Sorcerer's Apprentice."
 It bowed, began to sweep.
 Soon it backed away from a neat pile of dirt and leaned against the table, lost what small life Ringo had given it as he shifted his attention to a dustpan that had been sitting in the corner behind the broom.

 Oh, yes, Ringo was having fun.

 Paul moaned softly as he took another step down.
-Ringo looked up—the dustpan clattered to the floor—and waved grandly.
+Ringo looked upthe dustpan clattered to the floorand waved grandly.
 "Hi, Paul!
-Have a seat!”
+Have a seat!
 A chair pulled away from the table and skidded to the bottom of the stairs.

 Hot, brilliant envy lanced through Paul, though outwardly he kept a bland, slightly annoyed expression.
 How long had it been?
 How much time had passed since that terrible day when three of them had become wildly, ecstatically magical while Paul was left as impotent and powerless as a corpse?
 When they played in the heavens while he remained anchored to the ground, where he always had been and always would be?

-"No,” Paul whispered, answering much more than Ringo's careless query.
+"No, Paul whispered, answering much more than Ringo's careless query.
 Ringo wasn't even looking at him any more, had refocused on the dustpan.
-"No.” He brushed past the chair and passed through the door into the grass and sunshine.
+"No. He brushed past the chair and passed through the door into the grass and sunshine.
 Bitter anger and jealousy roiled in his stomach, but neither of these produced the glistening in his eyes; it was shame that did that, the humiliation of knowing that someone had decided he wasn't worthy of magic.

-After that day, which had culminated with Paul being unfortunate witness to George's first change (he’d been peeping out the kitchen door), he'd hid in his room and tried to sort out his emotions.
+* After that day, which had culminated with Paul being unfortunate witness to George's first change (hed been peeping out the kitchen door), he'd hid in his room and tried to sort out his emotions.
 And he'd decided, logically enough, It's my turn next.
 There was no reason for the ball to stop rolling, now that three of the pins had been knocked down.
 So he sat back and eagerly awaited his magic, imagining all the wonderful things he might get.

 And he waited, watching the others play,